Skip to Main Content

 According to A History of Meredith College, in 1919 the young women petitioned the faculty for permission to respond with their own yells when the students came from Wake Forest and NC State to serenade them while painting the sophomore class numbers on the sidewalk.
 Mary Lynch Johnson continues that "the faculty had gravely responded that if the students made a 'musical yell' which met with approval , it could be used in response to serenaders as well as at ball games."

-In the Twig, which began weekly publication in 1921, reports of of "yells" and "cheers" as a regular part of meetings, celebrations, games and day-to-day hi-jinx appeared regularly.
+In the Twig, which began weekly publication in 1921, reports of of "yells" and "cheers" were reported as a regular part of meetings, celebrations, games and day-to-day hi-jinx.

 For example, in September, 1923, the students were surprised by the administration with an outing to the site of the new campus on the outskitrts of Raleigh.
 So, there were